-Current high school students are not eligible to apply to the Visual Communication program.
-Applicants must, first, complete the Foundation (freshman) year of studies—either by earning those credits at NIU or by transferring credits from other institutions (see below).
+Current high school students are not eligible to apply to the visual communication program.
+Applicants must first complete the Foundation (freshman) year of studies—either by earning those credits at NIU or by transferring credits from other institutions (see below).

 The first year of studies at NIU is known as the "Foundation" year.
 After students complete this foundation year, they may apply to various areas for a more focused emphasis in a particular discipline, such as Visual Communication.